How To Do Sprints On A Treadmill (2 Workouts)

 - Cool down for 5 minutes

 We have written some speeds above but really it's up to you.
-Sprint at whatever speed you can maintain for 30 seconds and because the run is not enough time to fully recover from the sprint, it makes the next sprint harder and harder as you go on.
+Sprint at whatever speed you can maintain for the allotted time and because the run is not enough time to fully recover from the sprint, it makes the next sprint harder and harder as you go on.
 You can use incline if you want but it doesn't matter in the context of the workout.

 This is the sort of workout the you want to do as the last workout in the day or the only workout in the day.
 This is because it's so hard on the body and you'll need time to recover.
 I would also recommend you do this once per week at the most, this is all assuming you mainly do longer runs of 5k or more and are not usually running too fast.